Young House Love

 Here’s a before and after view of the bed wall, since it’s hard to see in the photo above…

 We added a lot more storage to the room and rearranged things and closed off 2 of the 8 exterior doors (yes we really had that many doors in here, which is why the two on the bed wall in the before picture above are now gone – but the room is still flooded with light).
 We also added a closet (storage, glorious storage!) which you can read about here.
-That update really was a game-changer!
+And then upgraded to a king bed.

-We have eventual plans to create an attached bathroom in an existing underutilized corner of the room (you can read more about that plan here).
-Sharing a bathroom hasn’t been nearly as bad as we expected – so we’re not in any rush.
+We have possible someday plans to create an attached bathroom in an existing underutilized corner of the room (but only if we end up wanting one – so far we’re surprisingly fine with one bathroom).

 Here’s another before shot of our bedroom back when we bought the house: